-Hit Or Miss: Kate Middleton Trolled For Expensive Erdem Dresses During Sweden-Norway Royal Tour
+Hit Or Miss: Kate Middleton Trolled For Expensive Erdem Dress During Sweden-Norway Royal Tour

 — Wondering (@LeslieR72457453) January 31, 2018

 The blue floral number is the second Erdem outfit Kate Middleton wore for her activities in Sweden.
-She previously wore a long-sleeve yellow floral dress from the said designer during a dinner held at the British ambassador’s residence.
-During the event Kate and William met with Swedish prime minister Stefan Löfven and his wife Ulla Löfven.
+She previously wore a long-sleeve yellow floral dress from the designer during a dinner held at the British ambassador’s residence.
+During the event, Kate and William met with Swedish Prime Minister Stefan Lofven and his wife, Ulla.
 The £1,945 floor-length dress was also taken from Erdem’s autumn/winter collection.

 The ornate dress, which comes with high neckline and bell sleeves, was paired with Kate’s Collingwood pearl and diamond earrings, which previously belonged to Princess Diana, Elle UK wrote.
 The yellow number, however, was generally well-received and with critics stating it was one of her best, high fashion looks so far.